kklot/gcsp/_pages/about.md

   - /about/
   - /about.html
 ---
-Welcome to Vietnamese NCC-GCSP alumunus and current students !
+Welcome to Vietnamese NCC-GCSP alumnus and current students !

 Welcome to the Association of Students and former GCSP students.